-He said the Supreme Court has clearly said water is part of "common pool resources" and considered a national asset.
+He said the Supreme Court has clearly said water is part of "common pool resources" and is considered a national asset.

-He also pointed out that the meeting is going to bridge the gap between states so far as water sharing issues are concerned.
+He also pointed out that the meeting is going to bridge the gap between the states so far as water sharing issues are concerned.

 According to officials, the conference will facilitate in developing the ultimate irrigation potential of eastern India from the present 22 per cent by ensuring speedy development of water resources projects.

 Bihar raised the issues of the inter-linking of rivers, siltation in the Ganga, flood and drainage problems while Jharkhand moved the issues related to the inter-state links and revision of the Mayurakshi-Siddheswari-Noonbeel agreement.

 West Bengal spoke about the non-availability of Central funds under fund management, anti-erosion work on the banks of the Ganga and Bhagirathi rivers and Chhattisgarh raised various projects in the Mahanadi and Godavari basins.

 Odisha raised the issues of inter-state links and various other projects in the Mahanadi and Subarnarekha basins.